...

 Introduction: Why Choosing The Right Heating Matters

-Choosing the right heating solution is crucial for keeping your home comfortable while minimising energy costs and environmental impact.
+Choosing the right heating solution is essential for keeping your home comfortable while controlling running costs and reducing environmental impact.

 House covered in snow during winter, highlighting the need for effective home heating solutions